-Being completely honest, I DID NOT learn about myself (my emotions, anxiety, stress-response, etc… key factors in mental health problems) in all of my development and contacts with people… family, friends, parents, girlfriends, schools, churches, etc. I learned lots of things and gained lots of knowledge and experience in other ways, but learned NOTHING about the things I really needed to be independently healthy.
+Being completely honest, I DID NOT learn about myself (my emotions, anxiety, stress-response, etc… critical factors in mental health problems) in all of my development and contacts with people… family, friends, parents, girlfriends, schools, churches, etc. I learned lots of things and gained lots of knowledge and experience in other ways, but learned NOTHING about the things I needed to be independently healthy.

 Despite my respect and thankfulness for caregivers and others that I realize did the best they could to support and teach me, I was ultimately set up to experience severe and crippling emotional/mental health challenges.
-Like so many others, I developed Borderline Personality Disorder due to genetic variations in emotion that were not attended to properly (my parents just didn’t know what to look for or what to do).
+Like so many others, I developed Borderline Personality Disorder due to genetic variations in emotion that were not attended to properly (my parents didn’t know what to look for or what to do).
 And because I was never afforded the developmental opportunity to understand and regulate my emotions, I made many bad decisions and created much unnecessary suffering and stress.

 But why so much not knowing and neglect on these matters in a whole development?
 Where was the developmental learning when it was needed?
 Is there anyone or anything in particular to blame?
 Your guess is as good as mine.
-Needless to say I have since been lucky enough to have learned many things to help myself and others, because the pattern of not knowing is no more.
-But it is a daily challenge learning to live with emotions I never learned to tolerate at the appropriate developmental stage.
+I have since been lucky enough to have learned many things to help myself and others because the pattern of not knowing is no more.
+But it is a daily challenge of learning to live with emotions I never learned to tolerate at the appropriate developmental stage.
 That said, I now see that it is understandable to struggle in such a way with such a thing, being that the world does not make a habit of setting the right conditions for mental health.

 But everything is just supposed to “naturally” work out, right?
 People are supposed to just “naturally” figure stuff out that they have no clue about, right?
 Punishment is supposed to work, right?
 People are just supposed to have a development that sets them up for success, right?
 No!
 When your eyes are opened, you finally see that these kinds of assumptions are downright absurd.
-Of course some might say this is just another opinion, although years of learning and affirming evidence from experiences in therapy with patients and otherwise suggest to me they are at least close to accurate.
+Of course, some might say this is just another opinion, although years of learning and affirming evidence from experiences in therapy with patients and otherwise suggest to me they are at least close to accurate.

 I could go on… but realize it would not lend itself to a wise mind and waste valuable energy that could be used for helping others gain the necessary awareness for healing.